 The "redirection" packet via WLAN access is perceived by the UE as a request to transfer the IP flow to WLAN access.
 The UE determines whether to accept or reject this redirection request (see clause 7.6.1.1.5).

-If the UE accepts the redirection request, it updates its Flow Binding Table and transmits subsequent uplink packets for the IP flow over WLAN access.
-When the PGW receives the first uplink packet of the IP flow over WLAN, it updates its own Flow Binding Table and transmits subsequent downlink packets for the IP flow over WLAN access.
+If the UE accepts the redirection request, it immediately sends back a “redirection” reply packet over the WLAN access, updates its Flow Binding Table and transmits subsequent uplink packets for the IP flow over WLAN access.
+When the PGW receives the ”redirection” reply over WLAN, it updates its own Flow Binding Table and transmits subsequent downlink packets for the IP flow over WLAN access.
 This completes the IP flow mobility procedure.

-If the UE rejects the redirection request, it keeps using the 3GPP access to transmit uplink packets for the IP flow.
-Since the PGW does not receive an uplink packet for the IP flow over WLAN access (see NOTE 1 below), it determines that the redirection was rejected by the UE so it keeps using the 3GPP access to transmit subsequent downlink packets for the IP flow.
+If the UE rejects the redirection request, it immediately sends back a “redirection” reply packet over the 3GPP access and keeps using the 3GPP access to transmit uplink packets for the IP flow.
+Since the PGW does not receive the “redirection” reply over WLAN access (see NOTE 1 below), it determines that the redirection was rejected by the UE so it keeps using the 3GPP access to transmit subsequent downlink packets for the IP flow.
 The PGW marks the IP flow as non-transferrable and follows the behaviour specified in clause 7.6.1.1.5.

 NOTE: After sending the "redirection" packet, the PGW waits for a short time period (a little longer than the round-trip time) to receive uplink packets for the IP flow via WLAN access.
 If, after this time period, the PGW has not received any uplink packets for the IP flow via WLAN, it determines that the redirection was rejected by the UE.
 The PGW may resend the "redirection" packet before determining that the redirection was rejected by the UE in order to make sure that the first "redirection" packet was not lost.